 The Morality of Extreme Couponing

-I answered a question on the morality of extreme couponing on Philosophy in Action Radio on 11 September 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the morality of extreme couponing on 11 September 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is "extreme couponing" moral?
 Earlier this year, the Boston Globe wrote about people who engage in "extreme couponing."
 Basically, they find ways to redeem store coupons in a fashion that still abides by the rules, but they get free stuff out of the deal.
 Are these people moral, or are they parasites because they don't actually live by trading value for value?
 Are they violating rights?